 What other hearing tests are performed?

 If hearing aids are prescribed, a highly specialized test will be performed to fine tune the programming of the hearing aids.
-This is called live speech mapping.
-Live speech mapping increases the accuracy of your hearing aid programming and results in fewer follow-up appointments to adjust your hearing aids.
+This is called Live Speech Mapping.
+Live Speech Mapping increases the accuracy of your hearing aid programming, making the fitting individualized to your needs and results in fewer follow-up appointments to adjust your hearing aids.?

 What happens during live speech mapping?

-You are encouraged to bring a family member or friend to participate in the live speech mapping Process, so the voice used to fine tune your hearing aids is a voice that is intimately familiar to you.
-Dr. Macari will place small microphones placed in your ears as well as inserting your hearing aids.
-She will then use these microphones to measure how your hearing aids are working with your ears and your hearing loss.
+You are encouraged to bring a family member or friend to participate in the Live Speech Mapping Process (and to ALL of your appointments), so that the voice used to fine tune your hearing aids is a voice that is intimately familiar to you.
+Small flimsy wires called probes will be placed in your ears with your hearing aids.
+Then with the use of these probes sound is measured at your eardrum to ensure your hearing devices appropriately for your ears and your hearing loss.
 You and your companion will see a visual representation of your hearing and your hearing aid adjustments.
-This will help you both better understand how your hearing aids help with your hearing.
+This will help you both better understand how your hearing aids help with your hearing.?